SEXUAL HEALTH SCREENING

 If you are 25 or over and have not had the HPV vaccine, you can visit a pharmacy or private clinic.

 If you are in the 'at risk' category you will be offered an annual free Flu Vaccine.
 Information about special clinics is sent out in September, when the campaign starts.
 The Flu Jab is very safe.
-If you do not fall into one of these groups eligible for free NHS flu jabs but would like to be immunised, a small fee will be payable.
+If you do not fall into one of these groups eligible for free NHS flu jabs but would like to be immunised, you will need to go to a pharmacy.

 This is a once in a life time vaccination that prevents a serious form of pneumonia.
 If you are over 65 years of age or considered to be in an 'at risk' group you are entitled to have this vaccination.